 - Facebook Ads (to hyper-target your reach to the exact people who think you’re cool)

 - Podcast directories (upload your podcast gems to places like iTunes, PodFeed and SoundCloud.
 This spreads your reach to people looking for podcasts just like yours.
-Check out this list of 50 podcast directories for a comprehensive directory of podcast directories.)

 If you’re still not driving traffic and gaining followers, make a smart business decision and try a new theme.